 Everything You Need to Know About Child Custody and Relocation in Tennessee

 After a divorce between two parents, custody over the children is a complicated process.
 In addition to ensuring you have the proper family law representation, get all of your documents and information in order, and come to an agreed upon solution, you now have to uphold a parenting schedule, child support payments, and so much more.

 But what happens when your job, a family emergency, or another situation requires you to move?
 Your parenting plan then has to be altered to accommodate for travel, expenses, and other factors.
 On top of that, what will the other parent think?
 Is your move allowed within the parenting plan?

-During these trying times, Wilson, Howser, and Oliver has your best interests in mind and will guide you through the multitude of questions you may have.
+During these trying times, Wilson, Howser, Oliver & Turner has your best interests in mind and will guide you through the multitude of questions you may have.

 Your Relationship in the Parenting Plan

 Much of this process depends on your relationship with the child according to the custodial agreement.
 Meaning, are you the primary residential parent or alternate residential parent?
 In Tennessee, the state’s Supreme Court has ruled that a primary residential parent can move even in the objection of a non-primary residential parent if the relocation meets the following criteria:

 - The move is not vindictive

 - The custodial parent has a valid reason for the move